 Pecan Pie Bars

 Where are all the pecan fans at?
 Aaron is a huge pecan-lover, and these vegan, gluten-free, paleo Pecan Pie Bars from the lovely miss Bakerita look right up his alley!
 I’m not usually into pecan desserts but she had me at “crispy coconut flour shortbread crust”, and the fact that they aren’t cloyingly sweet like many pecan goodies can be.
 They also get killer reviews!

 Spiced & Salted Sourdough Chocolate Chip Cookies

-Here is another crowd-pleasing alternative to pie!
+Here is another crowd-pleasing alternative to pumpkin and pie!
 Our drool-worthy spiced sourdough chocolate cookies offer a festive holiday flair – with a dash of cinnamon snickerdoodle love, a hint of warm gingerbread spice, and flaky sea salt on top.
 Fermented dough (via the sourdough starter) also reduces the glycemic load of flour, making them a wee bit more healthy than your average cookie too.